nandoflorestan/keepluggable/ROADMAP.rst

 Urgent
 ======

-- We should use classes (probably pydantic models) instead of dumb dictionaries
+- metadata should be a class (probably a pydantic model) instead of a dumb dictionary.
 - Formalize action interface or use kerno actions
-- Use reg or events instead of subclassing actions
-- Add type annotations
 - Add functional tests
+- Use reg or events instead of subclassing actions?

 Ideas